-- 1. Identify and explain the essential elements of valid contracts and different types of - 2.
-Evaluate legal aspects of company formation, share issuance, and corporate - 3.
-Demonstrate an understanding of partnership agreements and the sale of goods under - 4.
+- 1. Identify and explain the essential elements of valid contracts and different types of contracts. - 2.
+Evaluate legal aspects of company formation, share issuance, and corporate governance. - 3.
+Demonstrate an understanding of partnership agreements and the sale of goods under the Indian legal framework. - 4.
 Interpret the legal significance of negotiable instruments and consumer rights. - 5.
 Assess the role of Intellectual Property Rights in business and analyze legal issues in emerging technological and global business contexts.